Parturition

 Stages of Parturition

-• This initial phase is characterized by the softening, shortening (effacement), and opening (dilation) of the cervix, facilitated by irregular and mild to moderate uterine contractions.
+• This initial phase is characterized by the softening, shortening (effacement), and opening (dilation) of the cervix, aided by irregular and mild to moderate uterine contractions.

 • For first-time mothers, this phase can last from several hours to a few days.

-• Following the latent phase, the active phase sees regular, strong contractions and more rapid dilation of the cervix, moving from 4 cm to 10 cm.
+• After the latent phase, the active phase begins with regular, stronger contractions and faster cervical dilation, progressing from 4 cm to 10 cm.

-• This phase is marked by increased pain and pressure, lasting several hours.
+• This phase involves increased pain and pressure, and typically lasts several hours.

-• With the cervix fully dilated to 10 cm, the mother is encouraged to push with each contraction, aiding the baby's descent through the birth canal.
+• With the cervix fully dilated to 10 cm, the mother is encouraged to push with each contraction to help the baby descend through the birth canal.

-• The emergence of the baby's head, known as "crowning," signals the imminent birth.
+• The emergence of the baby’s head, known as crowning, signals that birth is near.

-• The final pushes result in the birth of the baby.
+• The final pushes lead to the birth of the baby.

-• The healthcare provider assists by guiding the baby out and ensuring the umbilical cord is safely clamped and cut.
+• The healthcare provider assists by guiding the baby out, and the umbilical cord is clamped and cut safely.

 • After the baby is born, uterine contractions continue, leading to the separation of the placenta from the uterine wall.

-• The mother may be asked to push gently to facilitate the expulsion of the placenta, typically occurring within 5 to 30 minutes post-delivery.
+• The mother may be asked to push gently to aid in the expulsion of the placenta, which typically occurs within 5 to 30 minutes post-delivery.

 • The healthcare provider examines the delivered placenta to ensure it is complete, with no fragments left behind in the uterus.